HWS-DoubleClue/IAM-Password-Manager/README.md

 # Modularity

 DoubleClue is a very modular architecture.
 You can add plugin modules to DoubleClue.
 The module will have its own menus and actions.
+For more information on how to create a new module see the document 'documentation/DevelopmentModule.odt'

 ## Menu and Action Privileges